John-Otago/PhD-Plus/README.md

 - **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr & T Schwartz, 2003, Free Press) || *This book is about energy management (vis-à-vis time management); you'll find it useful if you frequently deal with heavy workloads and long hours, which may be typical during your PhD and academic life.*

-- **Two Awesome Hours: Science-Based Strategies to Harness Your Best Time and Get Your Most Important Work Done** (J Davis, 2015/2017, HarperOne) || *I find the first strategy quite useful, and perhaps the next two.
+- [Optional] **Two Awesome Hours: Science-Based Strategies to Harness Your Best Time and Get Your Most Important Work Done** (J Davis, 2015/2017, HarperOne) || *I find the first strategy quite useful, and perhaps the next two.
 The rest are very common and you probably have picked them up elsewhere.*

 You should read these books.
 The goal is to help you get the most of graduate school for a productive and fulfilling life and career, if you can implement the principles and methods described in these books (and perhaps develop your own system based on these).